 Screen capturing files should be small in size and yet readable.
 The JPG format provides the mechanism to setup a the image quality using a numeric value between 1 and 100.
 This value also creates a unique look for the screenshots which makes it next to impossible to forge such screens or manipulate them, ensuring that each screenshot file is genuine.
 Target Eye uses its own unique imperfect screens.

 This is a reduced size screenshot taken from my own laptop at December 2003.
-You can actually see the Visual C++ 6.0 withe the Target Eye source code opened...
+You can actually see the Visual C++ 6.0 with the Target Eye source code opened...
 To see the original image, click here.

-Steps in capturing the screen
+Steps in Capturing the Screen

 The following steps should be taken in order to capture a screen: